debops/debops/docs/user-guide/scripts/debops-padlock.rst

 encrypted files to the git repository.
 If you are sure that you want to do it, just comment or remove the `.encfs.secret` line from ``.gitignore``.

-You can also use debops.secret_ role to keep content of the ``secret`` directory in other sorts of storage - for details please consult the documentation of that role.
+You can also use :ref:`debops.secret` role to keep the content of the :file:`secret/` directory in other sorts of storage - for details please consult the documentation of that role.

 ..